Daandelange/kirby-plugin-image-crop-field/README.md

 ## Issues

-Feel free to file an [issue](https://github.com/steirico/kirby-plugin-image-crop-field/issues) if you encounter any problems or unexpected behavior.
+Feel free to file an [issue](https://github.com/steirico/kirby-plugin-image-crop-field/issues) if you encounter any problems or unexpected behaviour.

-Currently there is a know issue that crooped images apear twice when geting images by `$page->images()`.
+Currently there is a know issue that cropped images appear twice when getting images by `$page->images()`.

 ## License